 AdoptUSKids (2019)

-Provides information on how foster parents can prepare for reunification with a child's birth family and reviews the benefits of preparing and supporting foster parents as they build relationships.
-One way to enable foster families to actively support reunification is through training, which is discussed on page 5 of the resource.
+Provides information on how child welfare professionals can help foster parents prepare for reunification with a child's birth family and reviews the benefits of preparing and supporting foster parents as they build relationships with the birth parents.

 Foster Parent Training